 9. Mana Balance (MAX)

 Add 1 SP (Skill Points) into Burning Shikigami Haunting as Level 1 gives maximum passive increase for 300 seconds.
 Tengu Strike will be your primary attacking skill and Spirit Corral will be your new pulling skill during Kanna’s 3rd Job.
 Spirit Corral is useless compared to Tengu Strike in damage aspect, but other players found it convenient when they can 1 hit kill monsters with it and lower delay compared to Tengu Strike.
 In early levels of 3rd Job, max two passive skills.
 Lifeblood Ritual (1st skill) replenishes 5% HP upon defeating an enemy and its only 5 levels.
 Spirit Path (2nd skill) improves critical rate and magic attack.
 Kishin Shoukan is an absolute must to max early as it increases your EXP rate tremendously by increasing the monster spawn you can kill in your training spot.
 Afterwards, I max Tengu Strike because it is your main attacking skill.
 Next up is Spirit Corral.
-Soul Shear isn’t much useful apart from bossing, and same applies for Blossom Barrier so they are second to last.
+Blossom Barrier is maxed second to last since it’s not really helpful for training.
+The reason why Soul Shear isn’t maxed is because it causes lag during gameplay when you kill hundred of monsters per minute with AOE skill.
+It’s a passive skill that is non-toggleable (unable to switch it off).
+In addition, Soul Shear doesn’t do much damage especially to bosses and not worth stopping to cast your 1v1 skills to activate the Soul Shear skill.

 Kanna 4th Job Skills